MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-migrate-to-microsoft-graph-api.md

 1. Work with the owner or publisher of the corresponding application to identify the steps required to update the application.

 These recommendations show as **Active** until there has been no Azure AD Graph API activity for 30 days.
 After 30 days of no Azure AD Graph API activity, that application or service principal is marked as **Completed**.
-Once all resources are addressed the, the recommendation is marked as **Completed**.
-These recommendation are refreshed daily, but recent activity might take 1-2 days to appear in the recommendation.
+Once all resources are addressed, the recommendation is marked as **Completed**.

 ## Related content